 2. Commit to the Long Game

 Don’t fall victim to the shiny object syndrome, chasing after each new network, strategy, or tactic.

-Social media is not a sprint, it’s a marathon.
+Social media isn’t a sprint, it’s a marathon.
 You want to be in it for the long run.

 This means you need to set actionable social media objectives and understand how they support business growth.
-You will never know the full capabilities of a network or process if you don’t commit to getting and being there.
+You’ll never know the full capabilities of a network or process if you don’t commit to showing up consistently.

 If you let people see that YOU show up on a consistent basis, that consistency will push you towards credibility, authority, and ultimately, success.

 3. Focus on Relationships